Déformation professionnelle

-Déformation professionnelle (/fr/, professional deformation or job conditioning) is a tendency to look at things from the point of view of one's own profession or special expertise, rather than from a broader or humane perspective.
-It is often translated as professional deformation, though French déformation can also be translated as distortion.
+Déformation professionnelle (/fr/, 'professional deformation' or 'job conditioning') is a tendency to look at things from the point of view of one's own profession or special expertise rather than from a broader or humane perspective.
+It is often translated as professional deformation, although French déformation can also be translated as distortion.
 The implication is that professional training, and its related socialization, often result in a distortion of the way one views the world.
 The Nobel laureate Alexis Carrel has observed that "[e]very specialist, owing to a well-known professional bias, believes that he understands the entire human being, while in reality he only grasps a tiny part of him."

 History

-"Déformation professionnelle" was used in nineteenth-century medicine to describe a bodily deformity caused by one's occupation.
+"Déformation professionnelle" was used in 19th-century medicine to describe a bodily deformity caused by one's occupation.
 As a term in psychology, it was likely introduced by the Belgian sociologist Daniel Warnotte, or the Russian-American sociologist Pitirim Sorokin.

-The colloquial term nerdview describes a similar tendency.
+The colloquial term "nerdview" describes a similar tendency.